loay106/serverless-nodejs-twitter-median/README.md

    The Premium Search API was used because it offers more data to search.
    In case The Premium Search API doesn't find 1000 tweets for a given term, the median function fails.
 2) The endpoint returns 'null' for any error that might occur.
 The code provided is documented and it shows where errors could occur.
+3) The REST endpoint calculates the median of the last 1000 tweets, but it can be easily changed by changing the TWEETS_PER_REQUEST variable in the handler.js file